Big Eyes: Plot

-In 1958, Margaret Ulbrich leaves her then-husband and takes her young daughter Jane to North Beach, San Francisco, where she gets a job painting illustrations at a furniture factory.
+In 1958, Margaret Ulbrich leaves her then-husband Frank and takes her young daughter Jane to North Beach, San Francisco, where she gets a job painting illustrations at a furniture factory.
 While doing portraits at an outdoor art show, she meets Walter Keane, who sells paintings of Parisian street scenes but makes his money in real estate.
 They soon become close friends.
 Margaret is distraught when her ex-husband, Jane's father, asks for custody of Jane as part of the divorce settlement.
 Walter proposes, and they marry and honeymoon in Hawaii.
 She retains custody of Jane.

 Unable to get his or Margaret's paintings into a fine art gallery, Walter convinces Enrico Banducci, the owner of a popular jazz club, to rent him some wall space to exhibit their work.
 He is frustrated when the designated space is in the back by the bathrooms.
 He fights with Banducci and puts the man's head through one of Margaret's canvases.
 This becomes a front-page story in a local newspaper, which packs the club with people curious to see the art that made grown men fight.
 Dick Nolan, a celebrity gossip columnist, wants to know more about the artwork but proceeds to ask about Margaret's paintings of young girls with big eyes.
 Walter goes along with the misunderstanding, failing to clarify that they are Margaret's creations.
 Afterward, he shows Margaret how much money he made selling her work and suggests they team up, with her staying at home painting and him taking credit and handling publicity and sales.

 Walter opens his own gallery selling Margaret's art and eventually comes up with the idea of making cheap reproductions of Margaret's works, which sell in huge numbers.
 The family moves into a mansion.
 Walter spends his time hobnobbing with celebrities while Margaret is stuck at home, feeling increasingly isolated.
 He even makes Margaret lie to Jane about who is doing the paintings.

 One day, she finds a crate full of paintings of Parisian street scenes, all signed "S. CENIC".
 She realizes that she has never actually seen Walter paint and discovers that he has been painting over the name of the original artist and claiming these paintings as his own.
 When confronted, he says he always wanted to be an artist but never had the talent.